Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt

-\paragraph{Introduction --} Due to the increasing world energy consumption and the need of new clean energies, waste heat harvesting is a major challenge for the decades to come.
-Some of the most common difficulties to harvest energy from waste heat come from the small temperature differences between the source and the environment ($< 40\,^\circ\,$C) \cite{Straub2016}, as well as of the need to use rare, expensive and often toxic thermoelectric materials \cite{Barragan2019}.
-Alternatively, thermo-osmotic flows -- generated at liquid-solid interfaces by temperature gradients -- can be used to transform waste heat into electricity via a turbine \cite{Straub2017}, or to pump water for desalination \cite{Zhao2015,Oyarzua2017}.
+Due to the increasing world energy consumption and the need of new clean energies, waste heat harvesting is a major challenge for the decades to come.
+Some of the most common difficulties to harvest waste heat come from the small temperature differences between the source and the environment ($< 50\,^\circ\,$C) \cite{Straub2016}, as well as from the need to use rare, expensive and often toxic thermoelectric materials \cite{Kristiansen2019}.
+Alternatively, thermo-osmotic flows (generated at liquid-solid interfaces by temperature gradients) can be used to transform waste heat into electricity via a turbine \cite{Straub2017}, or to pump water for desalination \cite{Zhao2015,Oyarzua2017}.
 Historically, Derjaguin and Sidorenkov measured the first reported water flow by applying a temperature gradient through porous glass \cite{Derjaguin1941}.
-Since then, a broad literature has been devoted to the measure of the thermo-osmotic response, whether from experiments \cite{Dariel1975,Mengual1978,Piazza2004,Barragan2017} or molecular dynamics simulations \cite{Ganti2017,Fu2017,Rajegowda2018,Prakash2020,Rajegowda2018}.
-Nevertheless, some disagreements have been reported in the results for aqueous electrolytes, with a finite thermo-osmotic response reported for pure water and uncharged membranes \cite{Mengual1978}, and disagreements in the flow direction (towards the hot or the cold side) for analogous systems \cite{Derjaguin1980,Rusconi2004,Nedev2015,Bregulla2016}.
-Such differences cannot be understood by the classical theory \cite{Anderson1989} developed first by Ruckinstein \cite{ruckenstein1981} and later summarized by Derjaguin \cite{Derjaguin1987}.
-This theory, based on the electrostatic enthalpy of the electric double layer appearing close to charged walls, predicts that the flow is controlled by the surface charge, and always goes to the hot side.
+Since then, a broad literature has been devoted to the measure of the thermo-osmotic response, whether from experiments \cite{Dariel1975,Mengual1978,Piazza2004,Barragan2017} or molecular dynamics (MD) simulations \cite{Ganti2017,Fu2017,Rajegowda2018analysing,Ganti2018,Prakash2020}.
+Nevertheless, some disagreements have been reported in the results for aqueous electrolytes, with a thermo-osmotic response observed for pure water and uncharged membranes \cite{Mengual1978}, and disagreements in the flow direction (toward the hot side, so-called thermophilic flow, or toward the cold side, so-called thermophobic flow) for similar systems \cite{Derjaguin1980,Rusconi2004,Nedev2015,Bregulla2016}.
+Such differences cannot be understood by the classical theory \cite{Anderson1989} developed by Derjaguin and Sidorenkov \cite{Derjaguin1941,Derjaguin1987}, and by Ruckenstein for thermophoresis \cite{Ruckenstein1981}.
+This theory, based on the electrostatic enthalpy of the electric double layer (EDL) appearing close to charged walls \cite{Markovich2016charged}, predicts that the flow is controlled by the electric surface charge, and always goes to the hot side.